The city is lost.Organ Trail

 - Videogame Caring Potential: Keeping all of your party members alive til the end of the game.

 - Videogame Cruelty Potential: You can kill party members at will, regardless of whether or not they're infected.
+There's an achievement for killing a perfectly healthy party member, and for making the entire trip alone, which requires you to ruthlessly murder your party members.

 - Zombie Apocalypse

 - Zombie Infectee: Party members can and will get bitten.
 However, this isn't a problem unless an infected party member is incapacitated.
+In fact, each zombie infectee you successfully bring to Sanctuary alive is worth more points than an uninfected party member.